Anton Friedrich Justus Thibaut

-Anton Friedrich Justus Thibaut (4 January 1772 – 20 March 1840), was a German jurist and musician.
+Anton Friedrich Justus Thibaut (4 January 1772 – 20 March 1840) was a German jurist and musician.

 Early life

 He was born at Hamelin, in Hanover, the son of an officer in the Hanoverian Army, of French Huguenot descent.
-After school in Hameln and Hanover, Thibaut entered the University of Göttingen as a student of jurisprudence, went from there to Königsberg, where he studied under Immanuel Kant, and afterwards to the University of Kiel, where he was a fellow-student with Niebuhr.
+After school in Hamelin and Hanover, Thibaut entered the University of Göttingen as a student of jurisprudence, went from there to Königsberg, where he studied under Immanuel Kant, and afterwards to the University of Kiel, where he was a fellow-student with Niebuhr.
 Here, after taking his degree of doctor of laws, he became a Privat-dozent.
 His younger brother was Bernhard Friedrich Thibaut, a mathematician.